 The scheme is designed so young people have the benefits of connecting with the outdoors and wild places for learning, wellbeing and enjoyment, and the National Park gains champions for the future.

-Proud to work with our partners, autumn 2021 Launch: Working with the Peak District Foundation we aim to support schools where ever possible to make getting outdoors easy.
-We believe connecting with local green space is just as important as connecting with the National Park.
-To support this aim the Peak District Foundation is fund raising for 10 Outdoor Experience Kit Boxes containing up to £200 of specialist equipment for young people to really explore there local environment.
+Proud to work with our partners: Working with the Peak District Foundation we aim to support schools wherever possible to make getting outdoors easy.
+We believe connecting with local green spaces is just as important as connecting with the National Park.
+To support this aim the Peak District Foundation provides funding through several partners to provide equipment, and reduce barriers to accessing the National Park location and education services.

 What are the benefits of becoming an Ambassador School?